 *Blood values cited from Dr. Jean Dodds DVM study: Dodds, W. Jean, DVM, and Susan Wynn, DVM.
 “Updated Second Progress Report: Study of Microalbuminuria in Dogs Fed Raw Food Diets.”
 Dr. Jean Dodds’ Pet Health Resource Blog, 12 Nov.
 2012.
 Web.
 06 Dec.
 2015. <http://drjeandoddspethealthresource.tumblr.com/post/35814186848/raw-diet-affect-on-dog-urine-kidney-renal#.VkDrX7erTIV>.

-If your dog eats a raw diet, his hematocrit, BUN and creatinine could be high or on the high side of normal when he gets a blood test.
+If your dog eats a raw diet, his hematocrit, BUN, and creatinine could be high or on the high side of normal when he gets a blood test.
 Dr. Dodds has suggested that it may be appropriate to create a guideline of “normal” values for raw fed dogs rather than using the existing ones which are more geared towards commercially fed pets.
 If there are no clinical symptoms that accompany those high blood values, there may be less cause for concern.
-However, if clinical symptoms are observed, it will be important to discuss the possibilities and treatment options with you veterinarian.
+However, if clinical symptoms are observed, it will be important to discuss the possibilities and treatment options with your veterinarian.
 This information could greatly impact the health and treatment of your pet!

 Clinical symptoms of kidney disease include: